Wnjoki/ewcefOAeo7tEyNDX-ValueInvesto/README.md

 Download Data:
 https://docs.google.com/spreadsheets/d/1MiunF_O8eNWIcfaOA4PVm668RN7FgLNA0a6U4LWf5Bk/edit?usp=sharing.

+The data contains 8 countries stocks but I choose two-Russia and Turkey

-I calculated the:- Moving Averages,
+I calculated the:-

+                 -Moving Averages,

                  - Bollinger Bands- a technical indicator that is plotted two standard deviations, both positively and negatively, away from a simple moving average (SMA) of a price